Cytochrome P450 Enzymes: Meet the Superfamily

 This means it essentially rips hydrogens from carbons and forces an oxygen atom in between them, which is no mean feat.
 The three major forms of CYP450 identified to be the most active in drug metabolism in humans are CYP2D6, CYP2C9 and CYP3A4.

 The CYP2D6 enzyme bears an aspartic acid (COO–) residue that allows it to bind to compounds containing basic nitrogen atoms, such as propafenone – a drug used to control irregular heartbeat (arrhythmia).
-The strength of the aspartic acid-nitrogen bond allows CYP2D6 to bond with high affinity to compounds, such that despite it being present only in low concentrations in the liver it is extremely important in drug metabolism.
+The strength of the aspartic acid-nitrogen bond means that CYP2D6 can bind with high affinity to certain compounds.
+Hence, it is extremely important in drug metabolism despite its relatively low concentrations in the liver.

 Tolbutamide (a drug candidate) was found to be metabolized too quickly by CYP2C9 at the para-methyl group on the aromatic ring.
-This was fixed by replacing the methyl group with a chlorine atom (chlorpromamide).
-The chlorine atom makes the entire compound more resistant to oxidation, resulting in chlorpromamide having a much longer half-life.
+By replacing the methyl group with a chlorine atom (

-Replacing electron rich hydrogen groups with halogens is a common technique used by medicinal chemists to prolong the duration of action of drugs.
+Replacing electron rich hydrogen groups with halogens is a common technique medicinal chemists use in order to prolong the duration of action of drugs.
 The stronger C-X bond compared with C-H makes it harder to break, combined with steric effects of having a large, bulky halogen group instead of a tiny proton!

 The jack of all trades, CYP3A4 is able to metabolize probably the largest range of drugs in the CYP450 superfamily.
 Its enzyme-substrate bonding forces are relatively weak, meaning the active site can adapt to different orientations depending on the substrate.

 Rather, substrates are targeted based on their lipophilicity, as they are thought to be able to drive water out of the active site of CYP3A4.
-The expulsion of water provides the driving force to ‘activate’ the iron-oxygen center and allows oxidation to take place.
+This expulsion of water provides the driving force needed to ‘activate’ the iron-oxygen center and allows oxidation to take place.

 In particular, CYP3A4 favors N-demethylation and carbon oxidation at allylic/benzylic positions as hydrogen atoms in those locations tend to be more reactive.
 As with other chemical reactions, the statistical probability has to be taken into account (i.e. multiple sites of oxidation) – as seen in terfenadine, an antihistamine.